Expect Day Services

 The Bowersdale Resource Centre is a Day Centre owned and run by Expect Ltd and we endeavour to work in full partnership with the local community.

-The Day Centre is resource and Drop-in Centre for Sefton residents living primarily with complex mental health needs.
-It also provides services for people with dual diagnoses, and Out-of-Borough referrals are reviewed on an individual case by case basis.
+The Day Centre comprises a Resource and Drop-in Centre for Sefton residents in need of complex mental health support.
+It also provides services for people with dual diagnoses and Out-of-Borough referrals are reviewed on an individual case by case basis.

-The Day Centre is predominantly grant funded by Sefton Clinical Commissioning Group (CCG) and for those service users with complex mental health needs the service is free.
-Service users who live within one our Expect Supported Living or Residential Services also have the opportunity access the service.
+The Day Centre is predominantly grant funded by The Cheshire and Merseyside Integrated Care Board (ICB) and for those service users who need mental health support the service is free.
+Service users who live within one of Expect’s Supported Living or Residential Services also have the opportunity to access the service.

-The Centre provides friendly and respectful support to people with mental health needs and/or learning disabilities in a non-clinical setting and offers a wide range of structured activities which focus on skill building to maximise independence.
+The Centre provides friendly and respectful support to people with mental health needs and/or learning disabilities/difficulties in a non-clinical setting and offers a wide range of structured activities.
+Our activities are focused on enabling service users to participate in sessions that are designed to be fun, engaging and therapeutic.
+We focus on skill building to maximise independence and promote the social wellbeing of the individuals that we support, many of whom are at risk of social isolation.
 Service users attending the Day Centre are able to access all activities without costs and there is no limit to how many sessions they can attend.

 Access to the Day Centre Service is via a referral.
 This must be completed by a Mental Health Professional, GP, Social Worker, Psychiatrist or a Community Practise Nurse.